collinxchu/Attorney-Online-Vidya-Update/README.md

 * Added Patricia Roland's theme
 * Added [P5] Pursuit
 * Added [P5] Beneath the Mask
+* Added Don Paolo's theme
+* Bonny and Betty fixes and new emotes
-* Added new Betty Emotes
+* Thalassa's fixes and new emotes
-* Fixed Bonnie_Karin ini
+* Bonnie_Karin fixes
 * Vasquez fixes
 * Kazuma's Hold It voiceline and bubble
 * Barok's new sfx rips for bottle throw and henshin
-* Thalassa's fixes and new emotes
-* Apollo damage emote is now similar to the one in the games.
+* Apollo damage emote is now similar to the one in the games
-* Komaeda blinkings.
+* Komaeda blinkings
-* Bonny and Betty fixes.
-* Added Don Paolo's theme.
+* Kirigiri fixes
+* Ibuki fixes

 ## Upcoming Changes
 * Nothing